 Most monarchies end violently - but how much would Britain really change if it voted to be a republic?
 Coming from across the Atlantic, it strikes me as stubborn and sort of rebellious that, as the third millennium approaches its third decade, the British don’t live in a republic, and they’re extremely unabashed about it.

 You regularly vote in fair elections, but you don’t get to pick your head of state.
 They are born into the job and referred to as “majesty”.
 The King or Queen sleeps in castles, wears a crown, holds a sceptre, and taps people on the shoulders with a sword to confer accolades.
 He or she is a performer of rituals, essentially.
+Elizabeth II is an adorable great-grandmother, lover of small dogs and pastel hats.
 Global views of the royal family.
 Which members of the Royal Family are liked the most?